mortezakowkabi/jcb-persian-documentation/049-The-New-Library-Manager-Area.md

 To use a library in your component:

 1. Go to **Site Views**.
-2. Open a specific view (e.g., “Looks”).
+2. Open a specific view (e.g., "Looks").
 3. Select a library such as **Bootstrap v4** from the Library dropdown.

 Once selected, JCB filters the available **Snippets** to match that library.